shreyasm-dev/JS-Sharp/README.md

 Note: Remember, spaces are mandatory, you need at least one space in between terms
 <hr>
 <br>
-*String* keyword - Create a new string variable
+*println keyword - print text with newline before AND after* *print keyword - print text with no newlines unless speicfied with "\n"* *String* keyword - Create a new string variable